 According to School Board Agenda item 13-22:

-This cost issue is the result of information brought forward by McCarthy/Kwame regarding staff costs associated with the Barbara C. Jordan and Pershing Elementary School projects.
+This cost issue is the result of information brought forward by McCarthy/Kwame regarding staff costs associated with the and projects.
 This information was presented to the Board of Education during two presentations at Board of Education work sessions.
 McCarthy/Kwame presented information regarding changes to the construction process that required addtional staff that extended beyond what was originally proposed.
 Consideration was given to staffing requirements that included the addition of a summer intern during two summers of construction, additional staff time on the site due to a schedule extension at Barbara C. Jordan Elementary School, and additional staff hours related to LEED certification documentation.
 The cost for this adjusted staffing expenses was $77,794.87.

 Karl Scheidt, Executive Director of Operations for the District, presented the item and told the board the $77,794.87 number was a compromised figure, down from an original proposal by McCarthy/Kwame of near $180,000.

 There were some weather delays on the project, he said, and an engineer and secretary were on-site for three months longer than originally planned to to other delays.
 The intern also wasn't planned on for two summers.

 Chappelle-Nadal raised questions about the change order, saying that "compromising on something that was not outlined in the contract" was of grave concern to her.
 She asked that a full breakdown of the change order be provided to board members.

 "This is taxpayers' dollars we are talking about here," she said.
 "We have to be very careful in the future of any contract that is presented to us as a board.
 Any contractor now knows he/she can come back and ask for more money."